Skip to main content

 The OEM+ ULTRA BRAKE UPGRADE is finally complete.

-The TWO piece semi floating rotors have been purchased and will be delivered within 10 days.
+The two-piece semi-floating rotors have been purchased and will be delivered within 10 days.

 Comments